Basenji: Other Basenji health issues

-Basenjis sometimes carry a simple recessive gene that, when homozygous for the defect, causes genetic hemolytic anemia.
+Basenjis sometimes carry a simple recessive gene that, when homozygous for the defect, causes genetic hemolytic anemia (HA).
 Most 21st-century Basenjis are descended from ancestors that have tested clean.
 When lineage from a fully tested line (set of ancestors) cannot be completely verified, the dog should be tested before breeding.
 As this is a non-invasive DNA test, a Basenji can be tested for HA at any time.

 Basenjis sometimes suffer from hip dysplasia, resulting in loss of mobility and arthritis-like symptoms.
 All dogs should be tested by either OFA or PennHIP prior to breeding.

 Malabsorption, or immunoproliferative enteropathy, is an autoimmune intestinal disease that leads to anorexia, chronic diarrhea, and even death.
 A special diet can improve the quality of life for afflicted dogs.

 The breed can also fall victim to progressive retinal atrophy (a degeneration of the retina causing blindness) and several less serious hereditary eye problems such as coloboma (a hole in the eye structure), and persistent pupillary membrane (tiny threads across the pupil).